nihzh/nihzh.github.io/docs/Edinburgh/Computer Security.md

 safe programming
 ensure that the progrm does not copy more data than the buffer can hold

-> OSes may have efeatures to reduce the risks of BOs, but the best way to guarantee safety is to remove these vulnerabilities fro application code
+> OSes may have features to reduce the risks of BOs, but the best way to guarantee safety is to remove these vulnerabilities for application code

 ## Zero Knowledge
 NP statements Arbitrary polynominal time computable checks